AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 depression of society invited its advance, and gave way before it.
-**Justin Martyr** wrote that in his time prayers and thanksgivings were offered in \'\'the name of the Crucified, among every race of men, Greek or barbarian.\"[^69] Tertullian states that all races and tribes, even to farthest Britain, had heard the news of salvation.
-He declared: \"We are but of yesterday, and lo we fill the whole empire --- your cities, your islands, your fortresses, your municipalities, your councils, nay even the camp, the tribune, the decory, the palace, the senate, the forum.\"[^70] Chrysostom testifies that \"the isles of Britain in the heart of the ocean had been converted.\"[^71]
+**Justin Martyr** wrote that in his time prayers and thanksgivings were offered in \'\'the name of the Crucified, among every race of men, Greek or barbarian.\"[^67] **Tertullian** states that all races and tribes, even to farthest Britain, had heard the news of salvation.
+He declared:
+\"We are but of yesterday, and lo we fill the whole empire --- your cities, your islands, your fortresses, your municipalities, your councils, nay even the camp, the tribune, the decory, the palace, the senate, the forum.\"[^68] **Chrysostom** testifies that \"the isles of Britain in the heart of the ocean had been converted.\"[^69]

 The talismanic word of the Alexandrian fathers, as of the New Testament, was father.
 This word, as now, unlocked all mysteries, God\'s solved all